Mr-Smyth/circles/docs/Testing.md

 ---

 ## Testing of Assign Children Functionality:
 The Add children function gets the persons current children and displays them on screen.
-It also allows the user to enter a child to add to the list of persons children.
-The childs parent selection, and the smart sibling linking means that adding one child will update that child with parents and siblings (if present) and vice versa.
+It also allows the user to enter a child to add to the list of the person's children.
+The child's parent selection, and the smart sibling linking means that adding one child will update that child with parents and siblings (if present) and vice versa.
 I have made a change that restricts the user from getting to this page unless the person being edited has a spouse or a partner setup.

 ### Initial Testing: